7/7/22

 dentin.
 This is all significant because as you

-age, your tooth enamel thins, allowing the
+age, your tooth enamel

 dentin to become more visible.
 Over time,